 Season To Share Grant Application Information

-The Denver Post, DaVita and The Denver Post Community Foundation, with funds raised through Season To Share, is committed to helping those less fortunate in our community improve their lives and become self-sufficient.
+The Denver Post, DaVita and The Denver Post Community Foundation, with funds raised through Season To Share, are committed to helping those less fortunate in our community improve their lives and become self-sufficient.
 With the generous support of donors, and the matching funds by DaVita, grants are made to qualified nonprofit organizations that focus on children and youth, health and wellness, homelessness and hunger.

 Grant Making Focus Areas